 The key to the question lies in the nature of our students’ language use out of the classroom.
 They are surrounded by English in many contexts, and they often engage in a variety of communicative acts.
 Think about the amount of music, film, videos, news stories, websites and games they come across every day.
 By inviting our students (from middle school all through higher education to adult learners) to reflect on these experiences, we will make them more aware of the possibilities of their natural everyday encounters with the English language.

-Here are a couple of tasks you can set for younger as well as older students.
+Here are 10 tasks you can set for younger as well as older students.

 1 Write a list of the films that you watch during the holidays.
 What do you like about them?